Institutes + Centers

 ACHS does not profit from its clinical training partnerships.
 ACHS charges a per-day-of-service fee versus a fee-for-service model.
 This allows partners access to the broad menu of clinical services for one set per-day fee versus a traditional per-use charge for each service.
 This model allows our community partner sites to flexibly utilize different services as the demands within their community population change.

-As socially-responsible practitioners, ACHS is committed to seeking alternative funding in the form of government and foundation grants, and individual and/or corporate donations.
+As practitioners focused on health equity and health justice, ACHS is committed to seeking alternative funding in the form of government and foundation grants, and individual and/or corporate donations.
 ACHS, in partnership with Adler University’s Office of Institutional Advancement, explores fundraising opportunities that will pay for the contract fees of our community partner sites.
 If ACHS secures funding that covers a partner’s contract fee, ACHS adjusts the contract terms to decrease or eliminate the unpaid portion of the contract due from the partner that the new funding now covers.
 ACHS asks our partners to submit a letter to us as to how the partner reinvested the funds into their community/agency that they would have paid ACHS for services.
 ACHS submits this letter to the funder to demonstrate the additional impact their gift provided to our community partner site.

-The Division of Community Health Chicago resides within Adler Community Health Services (ACHS), a center of Adler University.
-The Division of Community Health Chicago provides an extensive suite of behavioral health services to communities in need.
+reside within Adler Community Health Services (ACHS), a center of Adler University.
+The Chicago Behavioral Health Workforce Training Programs provide an extensive suite of behavioral health services to communities in need.
 Services are primarily provided by a multidisciplinary team of master- and doctoral-level graduate students supervised by licensed clinical faculty.
-The Division of Community Health Chicago serves a diverse range of people throughout the Chicagoland region at the following agencies: Aunt Martha’s, City Year Chicago, Northwestern Memorial Hospital, St. Leonard’s Ministries, and Thresholds.
+The Chicago Behavioral Health Workforce Training Programs serve a diverse range of people throughout the Chicagoland region at the following agencies: City Year Chicago, Northwestern Memorial Hospital, St. Leonard’s Ministries, and Thresholds.

 Click here for Community Mental Health Internship Program information on the aggregate postdoctoral positions of the previous three intern year cohorts, internship program admission requirements, and internship program financial and benefit support.